seriousben/seriousben.com/content/posts/worker-process-pattern-a-story.md

 One day, one of the many things the API worked on broke.
 It did not know what to do and just left most of its operations half done.
 It may have sent some or all emails, it may have posted some or all cat pictures on Reddit, it may have saved that piece of data in the database or not.

-Because of that, it's developers are not very happy.
+Because of that, it's developers were not very happy.
 They think that the API is taking way too long to do its job and that most of the time they are half done.
 The API started to think about a way to become better and faster.
 To think about a way to be more efficient and make its developers happier.
 The API realized that to do so it had to handle more requests but by doing less work.

 Because of that, the API decided to reach out for help in it's professional network.
 The API was so lucky.
 A good hard-working friend was looking for work.
 That friend was the perfect fit since he liked doing stuff asynchronously and working very hard.